 Ms. Jones was appointed Interim Leader of the Liberal Party of Newfoundland and Labrador and Leader of the Official Opposition on November 15, 2007.
 On July 30, 2010, she became the Leader of the Liberal Party of Newfoundland and Labrador.
 Prior to her career in politics, Ms. Jones enjoyed a career as a journalist and worked throughout the province as a news reporter with Trans-Continental and the Evening Telegram.

 She also worked as a contract researcher at Memorial University and as an Employment Counselor with Human Resources Development Canada.

-As an entrepreneur, Yvonne has owned and operated small businesses in both the transportation and tourism sectors in Labrador.
+As an entrepreneur, Ms. Jones has owned and operated small businesses in both the transportation and tourism sectors in Labrador.

-She is proud of her Inuit ancestry and has been a strong advocate in advancing northern and Indigenous Peoples in NL and across Canada's North.
+She is proud of her Inuit ancestry and has been a strong advocate in advancing Northern and Indigenous peoples in Newfoundland and Labrador and across Canada's North.